 Abundant resources are available to support you in your adoption and parenting journey if you’re willing to seek them out.

 Once you have finalized your adoption, you can continue to receive support from other adoptive parents and adoption professionals online.
 Participating in an online adoption group can be one way to access a supportive community.
-Different kinds of adoption groups exist on social media, including public groups, private groups, and secret groups who want to maintain some additional privacy for their families.
+Different kinds of adoption groups exist on social media, including public groups, private groups, and secret groups that want to maintain some additional privacy for their families.
 Adoption.com also has an adoptive parents forum if you want to interact with other adoptive parents and share questions.

 If you’re seeking out parental advice, there’s a wealth of information online.
 Be sure to find reputable sources that address the struggles your child is having and ask adoption professionals if they have any sources they’d recommend.
 Not everyone online is an expert, but many experts do provide videos and articles to use as a resource.
 Most of these are entirely free and can be used in conjunction with therapy or counseling to help your child.
 Some counselors and therapists who specialize in adoption-related issues will even give counseling sessions online, allowing parents to access highly specialized counselors from across the country.

 Besides online learning and support, the internet has also made communication more accessible than ever.
 This is invaluable if you have an open adoption and live far apart from birth parents.
-In open adoption cases, social media has been a way for parents to communicate and share pictures with birth families.
-It’s also been a way to keep in touch through moving, cellphone changes, or emergencies.
+In open adoption cases, social media has been away for parents to communicate and share pictures with birth families.
+It’s also been a way to keep in touch through moving, cellphone charges, or emergencies.
 So although privacy is always an issue, the advantages of communication through the internet make it amazingly easy to maintain contact if you have a birth family.

 How Much Should I Share Online?